|

 type become unsafe for occupancy within a few months after construction.
-Also, expedient
+Also, expedient blast & fallout

 shelters require significant time for construction and therefore might not be available in a